sychevmax/hd-academy/README.md

 The project is automatically built and deployed via GitHub Actions.
 The workflow:
 1. Builds the React frontend.
-2. Processes the latest data using Python scripts.
-3. Packages the frontend and data into the Spring Boot JAR.
+2. Packages the frontend and data into the Spring Boot JAR.
-4. Deploys the artifact to Azure App Service.
+3. Deploys the artifact to Azure App Service.

 ## About the Author

-This project was created by **[Your Name/Github Handle]** to showcase skills in:
+This project was created by **Maksim Sychev** to showcase skills in:
 *   Building scalable web applications.
 *   Automating data pipelines.
 *   Cloud infrastructure and DevOps.

-For more details, visit the [About Page](https://hd-academy-web.azurewebsites.net/about) in the application.
+email: sychevmax@gmail.com